kyonofx/mlcgmd/README.md

 ## Configure environment variables

 Before running training/evaluation of the GNN simulator, make a copy of the `.env.template` file and rename it to `.env`.
-Modify the following environment variables in `.env`.
+Modify the following environment variables in `.env`, and copy it to `mlcgmd/graphwm/.env`.

 - `PROJECT_ROOT`: path to the folder that contains this repo
 - `CHAIN_DATASET_DIR`: path to the single-chain polymer training dataset (50k $\tau$)